-- The investigation will include interviews with the complainant, respondent, and any other witnesses deemed to potentially have relevant information.
-Both complainant and respondent may identify witnesses who can provide information relevant to the allegations, but the investigator determines which witnesses will be interviewed.
-Complainant and respondent are always permitted to present written statements from witnesses for the investigator's consideration during the investigation process. - The investigation may include written statements, interviews, document requests, and any other sources the investigator deems appropriate.
-The complainant and respondent are permitted to provide the investigator with evidence. - The investigator will provide the respondent with written notice of the allegations, if appropriate, and allow the respondent five business days to respond, in writing.
+• The investigation will include interviews with the complainant, respondent, and any other witnesses deemed to potentially have relevant information.
+Both complainant and respondent may identify

-- Investigations may be expanded to address additional allegations that surface during the investigation, at the investigator's discretion.
+- The investigation may include written statements, interviews, document requests, and any other sources the investigator deems appropriate.
+The complainant and respondent are permitted to provide the investigator with evidence. - The investigator will provide the respondent with written notice of the allegations, if appropriate, and allow the respondent five business days to respond, in writing. - Investigations may be expanded to address additional allegations that surface during the investigation, at the investigator's discretion.
 If appropriate, the respondent will be provided with written notice of any such additional allegations.
 The respondent will be given the opportunity to respond to the additional allegations. - The investigator typically will complete the investigation within 90 calendar days of the date the report was filed.
 Should additional time be required to complete the investigation, the investigator will provide written notification to the parties detailing the reason(s) additional time is necessary. - Parties and witnesses are expected to speak for themselves during the investigation.
 Attorneys are not permitted to be present during university interviews or meetings in the course of an investigation or resolution of a report.